lucasgdb/useful-dev-tools/web-tools.md

 [JSON Formatter](https://jsonformatter.org/) | Online JSON Formatter and JSON Validator will format JSON data, and helps to validate, convert JSON to XML, JSON to CSV.
 Save and Share JSON.
 [Coggle](https://coggle.it/) | Coggle is a free mind mapping web app.
 It helps in making hierarchical structures like branching trees to brainstorm ideas, visualize connections across concepts, and collaborate with others.
 [Teachable Machine](https://teachablemachine.withgoogle.com/) | A fast, easy way to create machine learning models for your sites, apps, and more – no expertise or coding required.
+[Free Code Camp](https://freecodecamp.org/) | Free training to become a web developer with several modules to study at your own pace.
+Also has several thousand user contributed YouTube videos in their channel.